microsoft/pai/docs/zh_CN/upgrade/upgrade_to_v0.12.md

 ## Prepare

-### Setup a dev-box of v0.11
+### Setup a dev-box

 All the commands in the document excuted in dev-box.
-You will need to prepare a dev-box of v0.11 first.
+You will need to prepare a dev-box first.
 Run the fellow command to create one and work in it:

 ```bash
 # create dev-box